mwangiii/Steghub-devops-training/Load_Balancer_Solution_With_Nginx/README.md

 ![nginx works](assets/nginxWorks.png)

 ### Register a new domain name and configure secured connection using SSL/TLS certificates
-- Let us make necessary configurations to make connections to our Tooling Web Solution secured!
+Let us make the necessary configurations to secure connections to our Tooling Web Solution.

-- In order to get a valid SSL certificate - you need to register a new domain name, you can do it using any Domain name registrar - a company that manages reservation of domain names.
-- The most popular ones are: [Godaddy.com](https://www.godaddy.com/en-ph), [Domain.com](https://www.domain.com/), [Bluehost.com](https://www.bluehost.com/).
-- Register a new domain name with any registrar of your choice in any domain zone (e.g. .com, .net, .org, .edu, .info, .xyz or any other)
-- Assign an Elastic IP to your Nginx LB server and associate your domain name with this Elastic IP
-- You might have noticed, that every time you restart or stop/start your EC2 instance - you get a new public IP address.
+I chose [GoDaddy.com](https://www.godaddy.com/en-ph) for registering my domain and managing DNS due to its reputation as a trusted and user-friendly registrar.
+Obtaining a valid SSL certificate required a registered domain, and GoDaddy’s streamlined process made it straightforward.
+While other registrars like Domain.com and Bluehost.com are available, GoDaddy’s competitive pricing and reliable customer support influenced my decision.

+After registering my domain, I assigned an Elastic IP to my Nginx load balancer server.
+Since the public IP changes each time an EC2 instance restarts or is stopped, having a static IP is crucial for ensuring that my domain consistently points to the correct server.
+Elastic IP resolves this issue, allowing the domain to maintain access even after a reboot.
+I updated the A record in GoDaddy to point to my Nginx load balancer using the Elastic IP, ensuring uninterrupted access to my website.

-- When you want to associate your domain name - it is better to have a static IP address that does not change after reboot.
-Elastic IP is the solution for this problem, learn how to allocate an Elastic IP and associate it with an EC2 server on this page.
-- Update A record in your registrar to point to Nginx LB using Elastic IP address
+For anyone managing an EC2 instance, it’s important to note that a new public IP is assigned each time the instance restarts.
+Associating a static Elastic IP to the instance prevents this inconvenience.
+You can learn how to allocate and associate an Elastic IP with an EC2 server [on this page](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html).
+Be sure to update the A record in your registrar to point to your Nginx load balancer using the Elastic IP.
-- Learn how associate your domain name to your Elastic IP [on this page](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html).
 - Check that your Web Servers can be reached from your browser using new domain name using HTTP protocol -
 ```
   http://<your-domain-name.com>